Benjamin Franklin on Democracy

 "Democracy is two wolves and a lamb voting on what to have for lunch.
 Liberty is a well-armed lamb contesting the vote!"

-Franklin's commitment to democracy and individual liberty was further evident in his declaration that:
+Franklin's commitment to democracy was declared in this quote:

 "Those who would give up essential Liberty, to purchase a little temporary Safety, deserve neither Liberty nor Safety."